Khalidprithy/inventory-menagement-client/README.md

 [client](https://inventory-management-app-679a4.web.app/)

 ## Documentation
-This is a react application build for a software developer & youtuber.
-In this website I have featured the courses he offers and also a shop for his fan to buy some of his products.
+This is a react application build for Modern and Minimal shop's inventory management.
 ## Features used Client side
 - React
 - React Icon